lecaros/StackMob_Android/README.md

 1. download [this ZIP file](http://stackmob.github.com/StackMob_Android/downloads/0.0.1/StackMobDemo.zip)
 2. unzip StackMobDemo.zip
+3. open your project in Eclipse
-3. in Eclipse, File -> Import -> General -> Existing Projects into Workspace
+4. File -> Import -> General -> Existing Projects into Workspace
-4. select the StackMobDemo/SDK folder
+5. select the StackMobDemo/SDK folder
+6. ensure that the stackmob-sdk_src folder has been added in your project, and ensure that it's marked as a source folder.
+If it's not, follow these instructions:
+	1. right click on project -> properties
+	2. Java Build Path -> Source -> Add Folder
+	3. select the stackmob-sdk_src folder

 # Coding